-It didn’t take these children long to realize that love was complicated and that marriage was far from guaranteed.
+It didn’t take these children long to realize reality.
+Make no mistake, love is complicated and marriage far from guaranteed.

 Thankfully, society has developed several safety nets in the form of counseling, literature, and resources, for those whose fairy tale endings are not so simple.

 Additionally, intensive marriage retreats have recently come onto the scene for those who have perilous, gaping holes in their delicate nets.

 You may think that you need to pay an arm and a leg in order for your marriage to reap their benefits, but you would be wrong.

 In fact, you can create a marriage retreat from the comfort of your own home, with a little help and guidance which you’ll find here.

 Who a DIY Marriage Retreat Can Help Most

 Intensive Marriage Retreats were originally developed to assist couples with severe, pervasive, and long standing issues that were putting them at risk of separation or divorce.